rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 ##### Heartbeat

 Heartbeat technology is more limited than Corosync.
-It is not possible to create a cluster of more than 2 nodes, and its management rules are less sophisticated than those of its competitor.
+It is impossible to create a cluster of more than two nodes, and its management rules are less sophisticated than those of its competitor.

 !!!
 NOTE